 How to get to Naumburg

 Naumburg has its own train station and you can easily reach the city centre from here.
+If you want to take the train to various European destinations, get the cheapest prices on Eurail passes here.

 For instance, from the city of Jena, a direct train ride is only 30 minutes.
 From Dresden’s Christmas markets, it takes 2-3 hours one way.
 Check out my train tips for Germany.